doxigo/multicurrency-invoice-splitter/README.md

 ## Usage

-1. Enter the invoice currency and the received payment currency.
+1. **Select Currencies**: Choose your invoice currency and received payment currency from the dropdown (supports fiat and crypto)
-2. Add payees and their respective invoice amounts:
+2. **Add Payees**:
    - Enter the payee name
    - Enter the invoice amount
-   - Click "Add Item"
+   - Click "Add Item" or press Enter
-3. Repeat step 2 for all payees involved in the invoice.
+   - Repeat for all payees
+3. **View Total**: See the running total of all invoice amounts
-4. Enter the total amount received after currency conversion.
+4. **Enter Total Received**: Input the total amount received after currency conversion
-5. Click "Calculate Shares" to see how the received amount should be split among the payees.
+5. **Calculate Shares**: Click "Calculate Shares" to see the distribution
+6. **View Results**:
+   - See each person's share with percentage breakdown
+   - View conversion rate and totals
+   - Copy results to clipboard or download as CSV

+## Keyboard Shortcuts

+- **Enter**: Add item when filling in payee name or amount
+- Auto-focus returns to name field after adding an item for quick data entry

+## Data Persistence

+Your data is automatically saved to your browser's localStorage, so you can close the tab and come back later without losing your work.
+Use the "Clear All" button to reset everything.